 Cemeteries are interesting places really.
 They are, in a way, the only places where notions of death and life live in peace and harmony.
 At least it seems so when standing amongst the pines drinking in the freshness of the loamy soil as it mixes with the scent of the trees.
 As we walked, the serenity of the area enveloped us as we got in to the spirit (pardon the pun) of our endeavor.

 One of the last head stones we came across was toward the Wolfensberger Road side.
 It was a small stone, but not too small.
 Not just a square on the ground.
 But not a huge monolith either.
-A nice, but worn, stone–with a mysterious epitaph:
+A nice, but worn, stone for a person named Dyer.
+And there was a mysterious epitaph enscribed below the owner’s name:

 A victim of the murderous mob ruling in Lake County.
 I trust in God